MiguelAlho/LearningChallenge2018/PITCHME.md

 ---

-# Your company IS accountable for your training
+## YOU are accountable for your training

+Note:
+* You SHOULD buy books and videos
+* You SHOULD go to confrences and workshops
-They should be able to afford these things...
+* You should be able to afford these things...
 If not, something is fundamentally wrong.

 ---

-# YOU are accountable for your training

-You SHOULD buy books and videos
-You SHOULD go to confrences and workshops

----

-# YOU are accountable for your training

-You should be able to afford these things...
-If not, something is fundamentally wrong.

----

-### You own your career.
+## You OWN your career.
 It solely up to you.
 Your company may help/ your colleagues and friends may help, but it is up to you...

 ---